gruntwork-io/docs/docs/2.0/docs/pipelines/guides/updating-pipelines.md

 # Updating Your Pipeline

-Staying up to date with the latest in Gruntwork Pipelines is fairly simple.
-We release new versions of the Pipelines CLI, the associated GitHub Actions Workflows and the underlying custom GitHub Actions regularly to provide the optimal experience for managing infrastructure changes at scale.
+Keeping Gruntwork Pipelines updated is straightforward.
+Regular updates are released for the Pipelines CLI, associated GitHub Actions Workflows, and the custom GitHub Actions to ensure optimal performance and scalability for managing infrastructure changes.

-To pull in the latest changes across all three of these dimensions, you can simply edit the `pipelines.yml` file found under `.github/workflows` in any repository integrated with Gruntwork Pipelines in order to select the latest version of the Pipelines GitHub Actions Workflow:
+To apply the latest updates across these components, modify the `pipelines.yml` file located in the `.github/workflows` directory of any repository integrated with Gruntwork Pipelines.
+Update the file to reference the latest version of the Pipelines GitHub Actions Workflow:

 ```yml
 jobs: